Legit Benefits Of Minimalism And Living With Less

 Look around your room right now.
 Make a mental note of each item you see around the room.
 Try to catch them all – like Pokemon.

-Each belonging that you own requires something of you.
-It requires your time, your money, your energy to care for it, and your focus if it’s in your visual field.
+Each belonging you own requires something of you.
+It requires your time, money, energy to care for it, and focus if it’s in your visual field.

 Princeton University